 London this past week saw the holding of an important Hong Kong Business Update event, sponsored by a collection of organisations including the China Britain Business Council (of whom PLMR are keen members and who do excellent work), the Hong Kong Association, InvestHK, the British Chamber of Commerce Hong Kong and the London bureau of the Hong Kong Economic and Trade Office.
 The proceedings were generously hosted by Standard Chartered Bank and was brimming with old China hands, partners at top law firms, and many bankers and investors all looking to the future of Hong Kong and the likely trajectory of UK-Hong Kong business relations and opportunities at this crucial time.
-For those of us to have been to Hong Kong, the long term potential of it to a post Brexit UK remains important.
+For those of us who have been to Hong Kong, the long term potential of it to a post Brexit UK remains important.

 During the course of the event, the Hong Kong – UK relationship was frequently described as special, precious, and unique.
 The trade relationship between us and Hong Kong is worth £22 billion annually and the UK runs a trade surplus.
 In fact, the UK sells more to Hong Kong than to any other place in Asia aside from mainland China.
 My experience is that most Brits are unaware of that reality.
 UK investment in Hong Kong is worth over £65 billion.
-I share the wish to not to underestimate the size of the British business hub and presence that Hong Kong represents.
+I share the wish to not underestimate the size of the British business hub and presence that Hong Kong represents.
 Above mainland China and the US, the UK represents the leading source of new business going into Hong Kong.

 I think that For UK businesses in a post-Brexit world, Hong Kong should remain firmly at the top of the list.
 UK businesses will do well to focus their efforts in healthcare, financial technology, infrastructure and construction, education and new opportunities in the design and creative industries.
 Hong Kong’s fundamentals support continued business opportunities.
 Hong Kong is the biggest gateway for Chinese companies trying to access the international market, and for international companies trying to access the Chinese market and as long as it continues to hold this role it will remain relevant.
 Beyond this it has a role as a gateway to the wider Asian region, and this role is expected to grow as businesses seek to reduce their dependence on the mainland and appeal to a wider geographical base.
 If so, Hong Kong will remain a launchpad for UK businesses in Asia.